 Energy, Economics and Environment

-On June 10-13, 2019, the Lignite Energy Council will conduct an education seminar for approximately 130 elementary and secondary teachers from Minnesota, Montana, South Dakota and North Dakota.
+On June 14 – 17, 2021, the Lignite Energy Council will conduct an education seminar for approximately 75* elementary and secondary teachers from Minnesota, Montana, South Dakota and North Dakota.
 The seminar was totally revamped in 2009 and made into a two-credit class which lasts for four days.
 Participants can receive credit from the University of North Dakota (Teaching & Learning) North Dakota State University (Education), or Minot State University (Science).
-This means that teachers who took the class when it was a one-credit course can take it again if they need a refresher as there is lots of new information.
+Educators who have taken the course in the past are eligible to apply and attend again (some restrictions apply).

 The seminar, which will be held at Bismarck State College, Bismarck, ND, will provide teachers with the information and educational materials they need to teach their students about how lignite is mined and used to produce electricity for homes, farms and businesses in the Upper Midwest.
 In addition, the seminar covers lignite’s economic impact on the region, as well as important environmental issues affecting the lignite industry.

 Since 1986, more than 3,400 teachers have attended the Lignite Energy Council’s teacher education seminar.

 The teacher education seminar is sponsored by the Lignite Energy Council, in cooperation with Bismarck State College, The Center for Economic Education at the University of North Dakota, North Dakota State University and Minot State University.